KSechkar/rc_e_coli/README.md

 [^1] Matthew Scott, Carl W. Gunderson, Eduard M. Mateescu, Zhongge Zhang, and Terence Hwa.
 Interdependence of cell growth and gene expression: Origins and consequences.
 Science, 330(6007):1099–1102, 2010.

 [^2] Griffin Chure and Jonas Cremer.
-An optimal regulation of fluxes dictates microbial growth in and out of steady-state. biorXiv, 2022.
+An optimal regulation of fluxes dictates microbial growth in and out733 of steady-state. eLife 12, e84878, 2023.

 [^3] Jasper Vrugt.
 Markov chain Monte Carlo simulation using the DREAM software package: Theory, concepts, and MATLAB implementation.
 Environmental Modelling & Software.
 75:273-316, 2016.